baudisgroup/mecan4cna/README.md

 mecan4can --demo
 ```

-This will copy a few example files to the current directory and run with default settings.
-It actually invokes the ```run_mecan``` script, which will also be copied over and can be used as a template for customized analysis.
+This will copy 5 example files to the current directory and run with default settings.
+It invokes the ```run_mecan_example.sh``` script, which will also be copied over and can be used as a template for customized analysis.

 ### General Usage
 ```